benedhl/Flappy_Plane/README.md

 # Flappy_Plane

-Trabalho Final Jogos Digitais, Flappy Plane em Lua com corona SDK
+Final Work Digital Games, Flappy Plane in Lua with corona Solar 2d

 How to use: